Skip to content ↓

 Play Leaders

 Twelve new play leaders from Year 5 have had a super introduction into leadership through taking part in the Play Leader training with Mrs. Galliers (our SGO) and Mrs. Fernee.
-Having completed their training, these children can now organise small games and activities for other children.
+Having completed their training, these children can now organise small games and activities for our infant children.

 This is what the Play Leaders wrote following their training: